-We've posted some points in each box as aids to filling the form but feel free to input your requirements - the description boxes are not limited in the number of characters you can input.
+We've posted some points in each box as aids to filling the form but feel free to input your particular requirements - the description boxes are not limited in the number of characters you can input.

-After you submit this order form we'll forward an invoice and as soon as we receive payment we 'll get the advert creation underway - we aim to get copy to you for approval within two working days.
+After you submit this order form we'll forward an invoice and as soon as we receive payment we'll get the advert creation underway - we aim to get copy to you for approval within two working days.

 After you've approved the copy we'll set the advert live and alert our Agent contacts to your great opportunity - Simple!Login or Register To Place An Advert